This blog may contain affiliate links. Read our disclosure policy for more info.

 10. Go White Water Rafting

 For the adventurous, white water rafting is an unforgettable experience.
-Navigate on BC’s beautiful mountain rivers with a small group of people on a raft, and experience the rapids, the white water sections, which vary in intensity and navigation difficulty based on the river your group is on.
+Navigate on BC’s beautiful mountain rivers with a small group of people on a raft, and experience the rapids and the white water sections, which vary in intensity and navigation difficulty based on the river your group is on.

 White water rafting is a great, organized group activity, which can be booked as a day trip or overnight.
 White water rafting is perfect if you want to get on the water, see the mountains, and have the adventure of a lifetime.
 This is easily one of the best things to do in Hope, BC!